Plokštinė missile base: Operation

 The base was regarded as one of the top Soviet military secrets, only to be revealed by U.S. reconnaissance in 1978.
 The Plokštinė nuclear missile launch site started operating around three years after it was established.

 The base boasted of a network of tunnels and included four deep shafts that have a depth between 27 and 34 meters.
 They were covered by concrete domes that could be moved aside on rails in 30 minutes.
 The base could stay autonomous for 15 days, or for three hours if also hermetically sealed.
 The surrounding electric fence was normally connected to 220 V, with a possibility to raise the voltage to 1700 V in case of an alert.
 The active team consisted of about 300 people, most of them military guards.

 The base included four silos that housed R-12 Dvina missiles with nuclear warheads.
 They weighed more than 40 tonnes, including 1500 kg warhead.
 These surface-to-surface missiles had a range of a little less than 2500 km.
 No missiles, even for tests, were launched from the base.
 Launching a rocket required the near simultaneous turning of two different keys by two operators.

 The site appears to have been operated by the 79th Guards Missile Regiment, part of the 29th Guards Rocket Division.

+The officers and their families lived in Plunge, while the soldiers lived in a military townlet.
+There was only a limited number of ethnic Lithuanians in the personnel.